Tambua-WomenInTech-Blog/womenintechblog/content/posts/2021/01/2021-11-04-Getting-Started-With-React/index.md

 author: Valary Uhuru
 date: 2021-11-04
 hero: ./images/image.png
-excerpt: This blog post shows step by step guidelines on how to Get started with React and Resources to use to help one get in track.
+excerpt: This blog post shows step by step guidelines on how to get started with react and resources to use to help one get in track.
 ---